What opportunities will this course give me?

 What will I be learning?

-The Certificate in HR Management provides a firm foundation in all areas of HR Management, as well as an understanding of HR in a business context.
+The CIPD Level 5 Associate Diploma in People Management provides a firm foundation in all areas of HR Management, as well as an understanding of HR in a business context.
 It will help you develop essential HR management skills and give you the confidence to be more effective at work.

 Why is this course for me?

-The Certificate in HR Management is split 50:50 between class based study and self study.
+The CIPD Level 5 Associate Diploma in People Management is blended approach between class based study and self study.
 College study will be a mixture of taught sessions, discussions and practical work.
-Apart from class time, you will need to spend an average of 4 hours per week undertaking research or completing assessment tasks.
+Apart from class time, you will need to spend an average of 6 hours per week undertaking research or completing assessment tasks.

 Each unit will require completion of a mix of written and practical, skill-based assessments.
 These will be marked by your lecturer and be internally and externally verified.